 Central commitments: As a Protestant denomination, Methodism subscribes to convictions of the Reformation: salvation is by grace alone, through faith alone, in Christ alone.
 The theology of Methodism is Arminianism.
 Leaders since Wesley have emphasized the importance of growing and maturing as a Christian.
 The tradition has always valued serving those in need as well. | Central commitments: The pope is the Vicar of Christ; Scripture and tradition are authoritative; justification involves forgiveness and sanctification; the sacraments are channels of God’s grace; Mass and the Eucharist are primary theological matters. |

 Note: There isn’t a single Methodist denomination.
-It’s more accurate to speak of the “Methodist tradition,” which is comprised of different denominations.
+It’s more accurate to speak of the “Methodist tradition,” comprising different denominations.
 The largest Methodists denominations are,

 - The United Methodist Church (UMC): estimated 7.6 million members